 Others are not precluded

-Evaluation assumptions for CSI prediction
+Evaluation assumptions for temporal CSI prediction

 In the AI-based CSI prediction design, the AI model is designed to derive the prediction of CSI in the future occasion as the output of model when using the historical CSIs as the input.
 The process of AI-based CSI prediction is illustrated in Figure 2.